Invariants of relatively generic structures on normal surface singularities: Introduction

 \section{Introduction}

-For a given negative definite resolution graph $\mathcal{T}$, usually there are several analytically different surface singularities with resolution graph $\mathcal{T}$, and several analytic invariants like the multiplicity, geometric genus or cohomology numbers of line bundles can change if we change the analytic structure.
+For a given negative definite resolution graph $\mathcal{T}$, usually there are several analytically different surface singularities with resolution graph $\mathcal{T}$.
+The topology of the link gives restrictions for the analytic invariants of the singularity and there are topological candidates for these invariants for special families of analytic types.
+On the other hand, most of the invariants, like the multiplicity, geometric genus or cohomology numbers of line bundles can change if we change the analytic structure.